starseb/On-x-wifi-toggle/README.md

 On-x-wifi-toggle
 ================

+Microsoft On{x} Android app
-On{x} code to turn on smartphone wifi on for one minute every hour 8:00-23:00
+- code to turn on smartphone wifi on for one minute every hour 8:00-23:00